Mdashdotdashn/krill/README.md

 ## Usage

 Everything is done by typing in the edit window of a browser pointed at `localhost:3000`.
-You need to type a sequence (see later for a description of the supported syntax but you can try `"2 3 4"` - including the quotes) followed by Shift-Enter.
-Sequences are written over paragraphs.
+You need to type a pattern (see later for a description of the supported syntax but you can try `"2 3 4"` - including the quotes) followed by Shift-Enter.
+Patterns are written over paragraphs.
 If the paragraph contains syntaxic errors, a little sign will be displayed in the gutter of the editor.

-To stop the playback, send a sequence containing a single rest, like `"~"`.
+To stop the playback, send a pattern containing a single rest, like `"~"`.

 ## data